Vanguard is one of Marvel Comics’ Russian super-heroes.

 - Real Name: Nicolai Krylenko.

-- Other Aliases: “Blue-shirt” (because the Hulk is bad at names).
+- Other Aliases: “Blue-shirt” (because the Hulk is so bad at names).

 - Known Relatives: Laynia Petrovna (twin sister), Marya Krylova (mother, deceased), Sergei Krylov (aka the Presence, father).